-[A] user activating Qwest internet service would become aware of the terms of the agreement (and manifest assent) through the following steps: (i) the installation software directs the user to "Please read the terms . . . at www.quest.com/legal . . . that governs . . . the service(s) and equipment you ordered."; (ii) the user would navigate to the linked page (the "legal" page); (iii) the user, installing Qwest high-speed internet service, would then click on the "High-Speed Internet Subscriber Agreement" link on that page, thus being taken to yet another page; (iv) the user would return to the installation software and manifest assent to the subscriber agreement by clicking "I Accept."
+[A] user activating Qwest internet service would become aware of the terms of the agreement (and manifest assent) through the following steps: (i) the installation software directs the user to "Please read the terms . . . at www.quest.com/legal . . . that governs . . . the service(s) and equipment you ordered."; (ii) the user would navigate to the linked page (the "legal" page); (iii) the user, installing Qwest high-speed internet service, would then click on the "High-Speed Internet Subscriber Agreement" link on that page, thus being taken to yet another page; (iv) the user would review that subscriber agreement; and (v) the user would return to the installation software and manifest assent to the subscriber agreement by clicking "I Accept."
 The question, then, is whether these facts constitute "reasonably conspicuous notice" of the agreement's terms.

-Id. at 1027-28.
+Grosvenor v.
+Qwest Corp., 854 F. Supp.
+2d 1021, 1027-28 (D. Colo.
+2012), appeal dismissed, 733 F.3d 990 (10th Cir.
+2013).
 The court explained its concern about whether a binding contract had been formed, writing: